 First, we complement the theoretical analysis of nonlinear panel models provided by \citet{chen2021nonlinear} by proposing a new estimator that is asymptotically equivalent to their FE estimator.
 Importantly, unlike their FE estimator, our estimator does not involve solving a high-dimensional non-convex optimization problem, making it an attractive, if not the only available, computationally efficient alternative, which can be feasibly implemented even when both $N$ and $T$ are large.
 Our two-step approach to solving a non-convex optimization problem essentially extends the proposal of \citet{moon2018nuclear} to nonlinear settings.
 However, as explained above, establishing the asymptotic equivalence between the two-step and FE estimators in nonlinear settings is more nuanced: it involves careful establishing of local convexity of the criterion function in a shrinking neighborhood of the true parameters value, resulting in additional requirements imposed on the preliminary NNR estimator's convergence rate absent in the linear case studied by \citet{moon2018nuclear}.

 Second, we also contribute to the literature on nuclear norm regularized estimation of low-rank models by extending the previously available results established by \citet{moon2018nuclear} and \citet{chernozhukov2019inference} for linear panel models to nonlinear settings.
-By verifying the RSC condition in a wide class of nonlinear panel models, we improve on the result of \citet[Theorem~5]{moon2018nuclear}, which extends their original analysis to single-index models.
-Importantly, our analysis allows for predetermined covariates such as the outcome's lags, which are routinely used in panels, whereas the existing studies providing error bounds for the NNR estimator either only consider strictly exogenous covariates or do not verify the RSC condition at all.\footnote{For example, \citet{ma2022detecting} consider NNR estimation in a logistic network formation model and establish statistical guaranties similar to ours by utilizing a version of the RSC condition.
-However, they simply state their RSC condition as a high-level assumption and do not attempt to provide a set of primitive conditions for it to hold.}
+By verifying the RSC condition in a wide class of nonlinear panel models, we improve on the result of \citet[Theorem~A.1]{moon2018nuclear}, which extends their original analysis to single-index models.
+Importantly, our analysis allows for predetermined covariates such as the outcome's lags, which are routinely used in panels, whereas the existing studies providing error bounds for the NNR estimator either only consider strictly exogenous covariates or do not verify the RSC condition at all.